Family money puts its faith in European technology

 “We were approached by private equity groups initially, but when Vulcan Capital approached us we stopped right away,” Valles said.

-Start-ups now actively seek-out family wealth operations, according to Peter Newton, a portfolio manager at Campden Wealth who organizes meetings between early stage med tech, clean tech and sports tech companies and potential investors.
+Start-ups now actively seek-out family wealth operations, according to Peter Newton, a portfolio manager at Campden Wealth who organises meetings between early stage media and sports tech companies and potential investors.

 “When you speak to the companies, they’ll say ‘I really want to find a family office to invest in me... that’ll help us grow far better than a venture capitalist who wants to come in, make his money in four years then disappear,'” he said.